-A simple but accurate conceptual picture of a home octave on the piano is a line divided into 12 equal parts identifying 12 half tones.
-A half tone is the musical interval played by adjacent piano keys, so the 12 half tones identify 13 piano keys.
-The bottom @ is the home tonic and the top @ is the 13th piano key, which is at once the top note of the same octave and the tonic of the next octave up, which looks the same on the keyboard and is harmonically equivalent.
+A simple but accurate conceptual model of the home octave on the emperor-has-no-clothes piano is shown below.

+A half tone is the musical interval played by adjacent piano keys.
+A single home octave is represented by a line marked off into twelve equal parts representing half tones.
+The bottom @ is the home tonic and the top @ is at once the top note of the same octave and the tonic of the next octave up, which looks the same on the keyboard and is harmonically equivalent.
 Thus one conceptual home octave represents a stack of actual home octaves.
 The piano keyboard provides overlapping home octaves offset by half tones, in which the half tones in the overlapped parts are shared.
 Visits to overlapped home octaves are very simple in this conceptual picture because of this sharing.

-The pitch sizes of the 12 half tones increase within the octave such that the pitch of the top note is double that of the bottom note, making the notes mutually consonant.
-If overlapped home octaves are to provide the same relative pitch increases, the dots cannot be exactly vertically aligned, making nominally equal half tones slightly unequal.
+This simple picture is complicated by the fact that the pitch sizes of the 12 half tones increase within the octave such that the pitch of the top note is double that of the bottom note.
+If overlapped home octaves are all to provide the same relative pitch increases, the dots cannot be exactly vertically aligned, making nominally equal half tones slightly unequal.
 The piano would have to provide variable pitch piano keys to capture this.
-It gets away with not providing them because half tones are dissonant intervals, small errors in the pitch sizes of which are unimportant to the ear.
+It gets away with not providing them because half tones are dissonant intervals, small errors in the pitch sizes of which are relatively unimportant to the ear.
 Equal temperament tuning compensates by providing a uniform sound for larger intervals across the board.
 The worldwide popularity of the piano as a general purpose musical instrument is evidence that this is good enough (see the book How Equal Temperament Tuning Ruined Music for a contrary view).

-Two different theories of music follow from two different judgments of what's most important here, namely the perfect pitch sizes of half tones in individual octaves (music notation), or the alignment of half tones between overlapping octaves (the piano).
-PKP provides an interval-based theory of the second kind that's general to the same extent that the piano is a general purpose musical instrument.
+Two different theories of music follow from two different judgements of what's most important here, namely the perfect pitch sizes of half tones in individual octaves (music notation), or the alignment of half tones between overlapping octaves (the piano).
+PKP provides a theory of the second kind that's general to the same extent that the piano is a general purpose musical instrument.